What are travel credit cards, and how do they work?

 Citi has a range of cards capable of earning ThankYou Points, with the Citi Premier being the pick of the bunch.

-after you spend $4,000 in purchases within the first 3 months of account opening
+75,000 Bonus Points after you spend $4,000 on purchases in your first 3 months of account opening - redeemable for $750 in gift cards or travel rewards at thankyou.com

 Bilt Rewards